Boris Johnson calls for new international treaty on pandemic preparedness | ExBulletin

 He said this included zero tariffs on important medical equipment and a global network of zoonosis research centers, so we could identify dangerous pathogens that could pass from animal to human, dog to mule by the way. by man to return to the Iliad or from bats. to pangolins, etc.

-He added: The time has come to move away from the temptations of competing nationalism (…) and instead reaffirm the power, the duty, the need for nations to act together, to build a collective defense against it. common enemy of disease and protect all of our people for generations to come.
+He added: The time has come to move away from the temptations of competing nationalism () and instead reaffirm the power, the duty, the need for nations to act together, to build a collective defense against the enemy. common disease and protect all of our people. for generations to come.

 The speech was not the first time Mr Johnson has compared the pandemic to the story of the Iliad.
 In January, he used the comparison to speculate on the origin of the disease.